The suffering of farmed animals

 Animals are now being genetically selected and manipulated to produce more milk, more meat, more eggs and more offspring.
-Battery hens lay 20 times more eggs than they would naturally.
 Dairy cows produce around ten times more milk than their calves could consume.
 And still research into increased productivity continues.
 Farmed animals are regarded as mere units of production.
-Their bodies are pushed to the limits in order to produce the most amount of meat in the shortest possible time.
+Their bodies are pushed to the limits in order to produce the largest amount of meat in the shortest possible time.
 As a result, farmed animals suffer from health problems including crippling deformities of the legs and feet and heart attacks.

 In recent years, a string of diseases have been found in farmed animals that have threatened both animals and people.
 According to a government-commissioned inquiry, Bovine Spongiform Encephalitis (BSE) – which transfers to people in the lethal form of vCJD – was caused by feeding infected cow and sheep remains to cows who are natural herbivores.
 Modern-day factory-farming methods caused this national disaster.